|

 using eigenvectors of the four-momentum.
 To do this, we introduce a

-label to account for any additional degrees of freedom,
+to account for any additional degrees of

 such that